ThePhenomenon1/ThePhenomenon1/README.md

 https://www.bon-evani.com

 My 2nd deployed Application is also a React frontend that consumes a REST Framework API.
-This Ecommerce API is powered by AWS, Redis-Cache and a Postgres database.
+This Ecommerce API is powered by AWS, Redis-Cache and PostgreSql.
 Upgraded with NEXT.JS 15 and Typescript.
 This full-stack web application's link is:-

 https://shop-front.up.railway.app